contentful/contentful-space-sync/README.md

 - Use the tool to create copies of your Production space where your Developers can try things out at will

 ### Field deletion for published Content Types / Entries
-> This feature is only available on Contentful for Content Types which have no Entries.
-Until the possibility to delete fields comes along, you can use this tool to achieve a similar purpose
 - See the [Deleting Fields](#deleting-fields) section

 ### Creating new spaces with a similar content model